James-Willer/Random-solutions/Debian-Or-Ubuntu/README.md

 ### Installing brave browser in Debian,Ubuntu and their derivatives

-  >brave is a popular browser, but you cannot download it directly from the distribution repositories.
-To help you with installing brave, I have made a shell script to do all the necessary for you :smiley:
+  >"Brave" is a popular browser, though you cannot download it directly from the distribution repositories.
+To help you with installing brave, I have made a shell script to do all the necessary procedures for you! :smiley:

-To install Brave browser **copy the following as a whole** and paste and run this in you'r terminal
+To install Brave browser: **Copy the following as a whole** then, paste and run this in your terminal

 `cd $HOME/Downloads && wget https://raw.githubusercontent.com/James-Willer/Random-solutions/main/Scripts/install_brave_deb.sh && chmod a+x install_brave_deb.sh && ./install_brave_deb.sh`